The Chisumbanje ethanol plant is the biggest of it’s kind on the African continent.

 They are 11 points clear of second-placed Mutare City Rovers with seven games to go.
-They need to win 3 of those games to seal promotion and only complacency of the highest order can prevent that form happening.
+Green Fuel need to win three of those games to seal promotion and only complacency of the highest order can prevent that form happening.

-“The idea of our team playing in the Premier Soccer League gives me goosebumps,” admits Green Fuel fan Tanyaradzwa Chirombe.
+“The idea of our team playing in the Premier Soccer League gives me goosebumps,” admits Tanyaradzwa Chirombe, a fan of the team.

-Simba Chirawu, another fan of the club, hailed Green Fuel’s dominance and equated Mutasa to Manchester City manager Pep Guardiola.
+Simba Chirawu, another Green Fuel fan, hailed the team’s dominance and equated Mutasa to Manchester City manager Pep Guardiola.

 “In Samaita (Mutasa), we have our own Pep Guardiola.
 In modern football, going this long without tasting defeat is unbelievable and only a genius can manage that,” said Chirawu with an excited look on his face.

-Mutasa, though flattered by the compliments, is taking very little credit for the success of Green Fuel.
+Mutasa, though flattered by the compliments, is taking very little credit for the success of his side.